proatgram/Obsidian-Vault-Backup/Health Class/Chapter 17 - Marriage Parenhood, and Families.md

 - Th number one cause of death in toddlers and young children is accidents

 ## Financial Responsibilities
-- Children also need basic items such as food, cloths, and medicine
+- Children also need basic items such as food, cloths, and medicine, all of which cost money